 More efficient heating = Lower cost of heating

-You aren’t just saving yourself time when you find ways to shorten your hot tub’s heating time.
-You are also saving yourself money in energy costs.
+When you find ways to shorten your hot tub’s heating time, you aren’t just saving yourself time; you are also saving yourself money in energy costs.
 Every minute saved could put more change in your pocket or more dollars in your account.

 When choosing, installing, maintaining, or heating a hot tub, you can take a few extra steps to increase your heating efficiency in the short and long term.